SquareSR/Testing-Red-Classic/red-classic/README.md

 - Tangel:	IB
 - Vileplume:	IB

-Exit Erika’s gym and fly to Cinnabar Island (down twice).
+Exit Erika’s gym by cutting the middle tree.

-Blaine’s gym Puzzle: A B B B A B 	(A=yes; B=no)

-BLAINE
-- Growlithe: 	X Acc, EQ
-- Ponyta	HD
-- Rapidash	HD
-- Arcanine: 	HD

-Dig out of Blaine’s gym and Bike East to Sabrina’s gym by walking through the guard house.

-Teleporter Puzzle: Diagonal, Diagonal, Hold Down(bottom left)

-**Save before talking to Sabrina**

-> Alakazam will may outspeed Nido if speed DV is 0 or 1
-> If you don't know your DVs, just yolo and if you are KO'd soft reset with A + B + Start + Select
-> If you know DVs or were KO'd, then on Mr. Mime: X-Speed, EQ + (TB) on Mr. Mime, (1/3) to use confusion

-SABRINA
-- Kadabra: 	EQ
-- Mr. Mime:	EQ  or X-speed, EQ (+ TB) if slower than Alakazam
-- Venomoth: 	EQ
-- Alakazam: 	EQ (+EQ again if Reflect is used)

-Take the teleporter pad and then use Dig (causes animation to be faster).
+## GIOVANNI

-Fly to Viridian City and bike to Giovanni's gym.
+Fly to Viridian City (U1) and bike to Giovanni's gym.

 <img src="https://i.imgur.com/3JcpNQh.jpeg" >

 COOLTRAINER-M
 - Rhyhorn: 	Ice Beam

 Save before the next fight on the blue tile.

 BLACK BELT:
 - Machoke: 	EQ(+TB) → typically 74-95% range
 - Machop: 	EQ (TBx1-2 if only one EQ is left)
 - Machoke: 	EQ(+TB)

 Exit gym, re-enter the gym to reset the blackbelt’s position (spin tiles are significantly slower)

 Menu one step into the gym upon re-entering (must elixer before Giovanni)
-- use slot 6 Elixer
+- Use slot 5 Elixer

 GIOVANNI 3
 - Rhyhorn: 	Ice Beam